jonathancross/jc-docs/gnupg.md

 Generally, no.

 You can **add** information such as valid signatures or new UIDs, but not delete anything.
-You an also update expiration dates.
+You an also update expiration dates (ie _adding_ a signature with a later expiration date).

 #### Many ways to represent a public key...